Recipes and Reciprocity

 About the Authors

-Hannah Tait Neufeld is a nutritionist and Assistant Professor at the University of Waterloo in the School of Public Health and Health Systems.
+Hannah Tait Neufeld is a nutritionist and Assistant Professor at the University of Waterloo in the School of Public Health Sciences.

 Elizabeth Finnis is an anthropologist and Associate Professor at the University of Guelph.